Brenda Jones Barwick, APR

 After 15 years in Washington, D.C. and Europe, Brenda became Vice President of Public Relations for the Southwest’s sixth largest advertising agency, Ackerman McQueen, where she planned and coordinated campaigns for the Dallas Cowboys and Six Flags.

 Taylor graduated from Oklahoma Christian University with a B.S. in Mass Communications, Public Relations & Advertising.
-During her free time Taylor enjoys reading, crafting, sewing and helping her husband who coaches soccer at a local high school in OKC.
-The two recently welcomed their first child, daughter Selah Grace.
+During her free time, Taylor enjoys reading, crafting, sewing and helping her husband who coaches soccer at a local high school in OKC.
+The two have a daughter, Selah Grace, and are expecting their second daughter in February.

 Deby Snodgrass currently serves as the Oklahoma Secretary of Commerce and Tourism in addition to her duties as Executive Director of the Oklahoma Department of Commerce.
 Snodgrass is responsible for 32 state agencies, boards and commissions in addition to her duties as Executive Director.